AlterMellion/InterstellarWar/README.md

 # ToDo
 ## Features
+- new level after winning: keep the same ships but make them shoot
 - bonus
     - add feedback regarding overheat
 - add a boss fight
     - improve accuracy when shooting at the boss: no colision with the tip of the wings
     - improve boss movement: diagonals, unexpected change
-- new level after winning: keep the same ships but make them shoot
-- make a json file that lists
-  - each level with the background and music
-  - the type of enemies in it, their HP, spawning frequency, sprite
-  - its boss, at what score does it appear, it HP, spawning, sprite, weapon style
-  - see if we can make 2 or 3 levels like this

 ## Bugs
-- need some serious refactoring
 - during the count down, there are still collision with the spaceship though its not display.
 Most likely because it's still registered
-- don't increment score when during the game over phase
 - check why the enemy ships stall, sometimes, after a collision,if the playership doesn't move
-- see if there is not a way to simplify the code to play an anim + refactor the names of variables